gimli-org/transform2021/README.md

     - [Step 4: Start JupyterLab](#step-4-start-jupyterlab)
   - [Schedule](#schedule)

-## BEFORE THE TUTORIAL
+## Foreword

-Make sure you've done these things **before the tutorial on Monday**:
+This tutorial was presented on April 19, 2021 at Transform, but you can still follow it on YouTube and ask questions.
+To do so please:

 1. Sign up for the [Software Underground Slack](https://softwareunderground.org/slack)
-2. Join the channel [#t21-mon-pygimli](https://swung.slack.com/archives/C01T5V5S9EV) channel.
-This is where **all communication will happen** and where we will answer any question about installation and the tutorial
+2. Join the channel [#pygimli](https://swung.slack.com/archives/C01US4T522X) channel to interact with other users and developers and ask questions with regard to the tutorial/software.
 3. **Install the pyGIMLi conda environment** as described below.

 ## Setup instructions